-If specific warning signs are present, a screening or evaluation will identify strengths and weaknesses and assist in recommending strategies and supports that may prevent further reading gaps from developing over time.
+If specific warning signs are present, screening or evaluation will identify strengths and weaknesses and assist in recommending strategies and supports that may prevent further reading gaps from developing over time.

-Early Dyslexia Warning Signs in Preschool
+Potential Symptoms of Dyslexia in Preschool

 - Delayed speech